du5t/spaceship/spaceship-schema.md

 **orbitals** are space colonies. from an social standpoint, they serve as bounded, autonomous territories.
-From an engineering standpoint, this simply means that they are a set of autonomously determined recipients and policies for communication.
+From an engineering standpoint, this simply means that they are a set of autonomously determined recipients and policies for communication. in other words, they are implicit stores of records.

 an orbital's boundaries are established through cryptographic measures. by default, records are encrypted with the public keys of, or keys generated from the public keys of an orbital's residents.

-these boundaries are under the control of residents--an orbital's creator establishes the initial policies of an orbital, but may make them open to change by the residents themselves.
+these boundaries are under the control of residents--an orbital's creator establishes the initial policies of an orbital, but may open them to change by the residents themselves.

-orbitals are protocol agnostic--any decentralised galaxy can support orbitals, as long as it allows travelers to travel them, participate, and communicate in the above self-determined manner.
+orbitals are protocol agnostic--any decentralised galaxy can support orbitals, as long as it allows travellers to travel them, participate, and communicate in the above self-determined manner.

 any traveler can establish an orbital, simply by propagating an identifier and